MadGoose42/EmployeeImporter/README.md

-# Employee record importer for Synel setup
+# Employee record importer setup

 To use this project you need SQL Server om this pc with configured login for this project.